bsidesams/conference-site/content/sponsorship.md

 - Logo on the event website.
 - Inclusion on electronic communications during the event.

-#### Special packages
-Special package pricing is a 1:1 transfer of the quoted price by the venue with the ability to spread your brand's recognition.
-With these packages we try to make BSides more comfortable for attendees, they will forever be grateful to sponsors who purchase these packages.

-##### Lunch sponsor - TBD
-- Mentions (verbal and digital) as lunch sponsor.
-- Placement of marketing materials at lunch location.

-##### Network drinks sponsor - TBD
-- Mentions (verbal and digital) as network drinks sponsor.
-- Placement of marketing materials at drinks location.

-##### T-Shirt sponsor - TBD
-- Verbal mention as T-shirt sponsor.
-- Your logo added to the t-shirt (similar to 'Silver package'-sponsor) together with other sponsors.
-- Note: Design and ordering of T-Shirts is done by BSides, sponsor has no impact on the final design.

-Note that we are happy wil all sizes of contributions, always open to discuss modified and negotiated packages.

 ### Contact
 **Contact us about sponsorships and other inquiries**